Vyral/scott-hoffman/_posts/2019-03-01-what-is-the-working-with-real-estate-agents-brochure-for.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image: /uploads/scott-hoffman-ss-brochure-email.jpg
-youtube_code: dubqlmGVOvc
+youtube_code: LtEPW7fF0BE
 ---

 {% include youtube.html %}

-The “Working With Real Estate Agents” brochure is, under North Carolina law, **a brochure that a real estate agent is required to provide to a client upon their first substantial contact or when they meet you for the first time.** It’s really a neat resource that explains two different ways an agent can represent you in a real estate transaction.
+The “Working With Real Estate Agents” brochure is, under North Carolina law, **a brochure that all real estate agents are required to provide to a client upon their first substantial contact or when they meet you for the first time.** It’s really a neat resource that explains two different ways an agent can represent you in a real estate transaction.

 In the old days, when you worked with an agent, you were essentially only working with seller’s agents.
 When you went to go view a property, it was kind of like that old statement, “Anything you say can and will be held against you”—that agent was required to report back to their seller any material fact presented that may be relevant in negotiating a deal with you.